 - Policy violations: Workers may not be released for engaging in state or federally protected acts, such as taking time off for jury duty, to vote, or to serve in the armed forces.

-Discuss Your Case Today
+Discuss Your New York Wrongful Termination Case Today